shopware/docs/guides/hosting/performance/performance-tweaks.md

             url: 'redis://host:port/dbindex'
 ```

-If you don't need such functionality, it is highly recommended to disable this behavior by using `array` as a type.
+If you don't need such functionality, it is highly recommended that you disable this behavior by using `array` as a type.

 ## Lock storage